How-to Guide - Configuring Promotions

 Promotion Trigger

-Item Level Promotions are triggered by meeting the qualifying threshold (value, quantity, points, etc.) of a particular item or group of items within the transaction.
-As with Transaction Level Promotions, additional Inclusion/Exclusion rules can be imposed.
+Item Level Promotions are triggered by meeting the qualifying threshold of a particular item or group of items within the transaction.
+As with Transaction Level Promotions, additional inclusion/exclusion rules can also be applied.

 Promotion Reward

 When a Promotion is triggered, a Reward is provided.
-The specific type and value of the Reward are defined as part of the Promotion configuration.
-A large number of Reward types are supported, including Discounts, Vouchers, Free Items, Fee Override, Gift Cards, and others.
+The specific type and value of the Reward are defined as part of the Promotion Configuration.
+A large number of Reward types are supported including Discounts, Vouchers, Free Items, Fee Override, Gift Cards, and others.

 Manner of Application